Info-Work - Plan Your Commute

-Parks Canada has announced an investment of $170 million over the next five years for the Lachine Canal National Historic Site to upgrade its facilities and thus enhance the overall experience of more than a million people who visit the site annually.
+Parks Canada has announced an investment of $170 million until 2021 for the Lachine Canal National Historic Site to upgrade its facilities and thus enhance the overall experience of more than a million people who visit the site annually.

 In parallel to this major work, sites related to external projects affect the infrastructure of the Lachine Canal as well as its users.
 On this page, you will find information related to the work that has an impact on users of the path and the banks.

 Arrondissements Lachine and LaSalle

 Rehabilitation of the canal walls, between Lafleur and Angrignon bridges